Maghfira (Afi) Ramadhani

-Welcome to my personal website!
+Welcome to my website!
 I am a PhD student at Georgia Institute of Technology, School of Economics.

-CV (Updated March 2025)
+CV (Updated July 2025)

-My Google Scholar
+Google Scholar

-My GitHub
+GitHub

 Email: maghfira.ramadhani@gatech.edu

-Office Hours: Sign up here:
+Office Hours: Sign up here: Book a time with me

 Publications